queil/rooz/README.md

 distinct `ROOZ_CACHE_SCOPE` per operator.
 Note that the scope is a collision boundary, not an authorization boundary: anyone able to create workspaces on an engine can name any scope.

+### Sidecars

+A sidecar with `install` steps is built once: rooz runs the steps in a container and commits the result as `localhost/rooz/<workspace>/<sidecar>:latest`, then starts the sidecar from that image.
+Only an image rooz itself committed for that workspace and sidecar is reused - it has to carry the `dev.rooz` labels rooz stamps on it.
+An image someone else tagged under that name is treated as absent and rebuilt over, so a predictable tag in the engine's shared image namespace cannot be used to slip code into a workspace.
+Removing a workspace removes the images rooz built for it.

 ### Privileged containers

 A privileged container has full access to the host running the container engine, so rooz does not